faridmasjedi/fm-prime/src/orchestration/README.md

 ```
 Need to check if N is prime?
 │
+├─ Is this a repeated action in your app?
+│  └─ YES → isPrimeHyperbolicOptimized (fastest with cache)
+│  └─ NO  → Continue below
+│
 ├─ √N < existing file limit?
 │  └─ YES → isPrimeUsingFilesUpdated (instant)